Please direct questions to Perri at firstname.lastname@example.org or call 541-346-4095.

 Can I use it more than once?
 Yes, but our funds are limited.
 If looking for long-term childcare assistance, try the ASUO Child Care Subsidy.

 How much is reimbursed?
 It depends on how much funding we have, but we usually reimburse up to 50 dollars.
 Where does the money come from?
 This program is supported solely by donations and fund-raised funds.
 If you would like to make a contribution or lend a hand with our fundraising efforts, please contact firstname.lastname@example.org 541-346-4099

-Book Aid- Now taking applications for Winter Term
+Book Aid- Now taking applications for Fall Term

 The ASUO Women’s Center has a library with textbooks as well as novels.
 Please check out our collection before buying books.
 In addition, we purchase textbooks for the library each term.
 If you are interested in us purchasing one of your textbooks that you could check out for the term, complete a Book Aid application.

 Live Your Dream Award Program